alan-turing-institute/data-safe-haven/docs/source/deployment/configure_entra_id.md

 :::{admonition} How to reset your Entra user password
 :class: dropdown hint

-- Go [here](https://passwordreset.microsoftonline.com/) and follow the instructions to set your password.
+- Follow the instructions [here](https://passwordreset.microsoftonline.com/) to set your password
-- You will need access to the phone number and/or email address from the previous step.
+- You will need access to the phone number and/or email address from the previous step

 :::